Sailfish Oasis Lodge 2019 Trip Report

-The next morning at 5:45 a.m. coffee and tea were ready, and we were greeted by Carina, our charming hostess.
-(We enjoyed very good breakfasts and dinners at the Lodge and lunches on the boat.)
+The next morning at 5:45 a.m., coffee and tea were ready, and we were greeted by Carina, our charming hostess.
+(We enjoyed delicious breakfasts, lunches on the boat, and dinners at the Lodge.)

 Right after breakfast, Eddie, our driver from the day before, drove us to the marina, a ten-minute drive from the Lodge.

 Marina Pez Vela is located in Puerto San Jose.
 It is the only marina in Guatemala protected by a breakwater structure.
 At the busy marina, we split into two groups, with Stu and Norm on The Allure II with the famous Captain Chris “Kiwi” van Leeuwen, (he was originally from New Zealand).
 Gayland and Patty were on the Makina with the entertaining Captain Juanga.
 I was on the Allure II the first and third day and rode with Gayland and Patty on the second day of the trip.

 Both boats were in immaculate condition, with quality fishing equipment and two very qualified deckhands on board.

 The fishing methods were trolling rigged baits, lures and teasers spread out to help attract the fish from a distance.
 The Sailfish bite was very good all three days,

 I am not very good at counting fish.
 I look back on the fishing day as a whole—was there a lot of action, or was it a slow day?
 During the first two days, our two boats hooked and battled with close to 70 Sailfish!
 The third day it was more of a challenge with only nine landed.

 We did not hook into any Marlin on this trip, but we did manage to land about four good-sized Dorado.
 On each boat, one of the deckhands grilled the dorado for a delicious onboard lunch.
 Fish does not get any fresher than that.

 Picture below: Stu and deckhand with a nice sailfish.

 Norm and deckhand with a large sailfish.